The trillion dollar travel industry is experiencing a massive shift: special needs travel is becoming the fastest growing segment of the market.

 Customers Demand Special Needs Travel Options

-Currently, there are over 20 million families with autism around the world and an estimated 53 million Americans with disabilities.
+Currently, there are over 20 million families with autistic individuals around the world and an estimated 53 million Americans with disabilities.
 This population has long been underserved when it comes to travel.

 Resources to make it easier for people with special needs to travel have been lacking for a long time.
-Many people who have autism and other disabilities desire to travel, but have been hesitant because of the potential challenges.
+Many autistic people and those with other disabilities desire to travel, but have been hesitant because of the potential challenges.
 In many cases that means that families with children who have autism end up deciding it’s just easier not to travel.

-In a survey conducted by Autism Travel, 1,000 parents who have a child with autism were asked a short series of questions.
+In a survey conducted by Autism Travel, 1,000 parents who have an autistic child were asked a short series of questions.
 The results are shocking and show the extreme need for autism certified travel options:

 - 87% of parents surveyed do not currently take family vacations